LAST UPDATED: 24th November 2020

 It is also worth noting that residents who subsequently apply for the green residencia card routinely use that card that as alternative proof of their NIE number.
 So the Residencia card effectively becomes a replacement for the actual NIE certificate.
 The Residencia card definitely doesn’t have an expiry date.
 For more information about Residencia, click HERE.

 2. How to Apply for an NIE number

 The first document you will need is a ‘Modelo 790’ form.
-This is used to pay the application fee at Bank.
+This is used to pay the application fee at a Bank.
 Not all banks will process this form with a cash payment over the counter, although La Caixa is definitely one which does.
 However, any Spanish bank that you have an account with will assist you with the form, regardless of the form of payment).

 The form should be completed online (see link below) and then printed off and taken to the relevant bank.
 Once you complete the form and click the Finish/Descargar button at the bottom, the completed form in triplicate will automatically appear ready to download/print, with the correct fee automatically inserted.